-In this article, we will go through the dashboard metrics and learn what they display, and how to use them in order to make decisions and improve our results.
+In this article, we will go through the dashboard metrics, learn what they display, and how to use them to make decisions and improve our results.

-The first four metrics are the numbers for the last 30 days
+The first four metrics are the numbers for the past 30 days

-- Total Engagements - Engagements are all the events that have no value, like Add to cart, Leads, initial check out, and more.
+- Total Engagements - Engagements are any events with no monetary value, like Add to cart, Leads, initial checkout.

-🚨 A purchase without a value will be listed also as an engagement event.
+Note: A purchase without a value is also included in engagement events.

 - Total conversions - Conversions are all the events whose value is bigger than 0

-All the rest metrics on the dashboard will be shown based on the time range that you set, in the right corner:
+Other graphs and metrics reflect the time range that you set in the right corner:

-For every metric, you will be able to compare the number with the last period of time.
+For every metric, you will be able to compare the number with the previous period.

 For example, if you will choose one week, it will be compared to the last week.